CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 "My friends," he comments, "let's secure lodgings.
 I hear the local inn is quite charming."
 ```

-Ulfric's intention is to obtain some rest at the Stonehill Inn and subsequently launch an investigation throughout Tuntin in search of the missing wizard, Sylas Alabaster.
+Ulfric's intention is to obtain some rest at the Bedrock Inn and subsequently launch an investigation throughout Tuntin in search of the missing wizard, Sylas Alabaster.
 When his inquiry reaches an impasse, he organizes a meeting with Townmaster Harbin Wester (see the "Townmaster's Hall" section).

 Throughout this phase of the adventure, the characters have the liberty to explore various locations in Tuntin and engage with the NPCs they encounter (see the "Town Description" section for more information).
 The town is small enough that one can traverse its length within a few minutes.
 However, given that the characters arrive late in the day, they won't have enough time to visit more than one or two locations before they must seek accommodations for the night.